 The reality is that sex education continues to be unreliable, lacking, or even missing for many people growing up.
-Sex education should start off with the basics of anatomy and function, not just for the purpose of understanding reproduction, but also for the purpose of understanding pleasure and how it relates to your anatomy.
+Sex education should start off with the basics of anatomy and function for the purpose of understanding reproduction, but also for the purpose of understanding pleasure and how it relates to your anatomy.
 And the reasons for this are much more basic than you might think.

 I want you to touch my you know what.

 Without the correct names for each and every body part, a person is left without the ability to communicate directly about their wants and needs.
-Let’s say that a woman is unaware of the word for vulva so instead she uses vague terms.
+Let’s say that a woman is unaware of the word for vulva.
+Instead she uses vague terms.
 Vague communication leads to vague results, which is just as true in sex as it is in any other area of life.
-You may not get what you’re asking for if you can’t communicate specifically about it with your partner, instead leaving it up to chance whether or not they will figure out just what you’re thinking.
+If you can’t communicate about something specifically with your partner, you may not get what you’re asking for.
+Instead it’s left up to chance whether or not they will figure out just what you’re thinking.
 Who wants to waste time and energy, and take the focus away from arousal by having to correct someone and explore why it went wrong?
 Knowing your anatomy is the basis for good communication in sex.

 I have no idea what I want.

 In order for your brain to work with something, it has to be able to have a concept of what it’s working with – to put a name to it.
 Without having a name for something (or even knowing it exists), it’s difficult for the brain to conceptualize.
 Let’s take the beautiful clitoris for example.
 If a woman is unaware of the existence of her clitoris, she is unable to think about ways that she might like to get pleasure from it.
 She may or may not be aware that there is a spot on her vulva that may feel good with some forms of touch.
 But with other forms of touch she may feel uncomfortable pain or overwhelming intensity.